Easy Sweet Refrigerator Pickle Recipe

 • White vinegar: The vinegar is the ingredient that turns the cucumber slices into pickles.

-• Sugar: Although we typically steer clear using unrefined sugars in our recipes, this recipe just calls for the classic granulated sugar.
-The sugar dissolves nice and adds sweet to the pickles.
+• Sugar: Although we usually avoid using refined sugars in our recipes, this one uses granulated sugar.
+It dissolves easily and adds the perfect touch of sweetness to the pickles.

 How to make Sweet Refrigerator Pickles